 Osamu James Nakagawa will give a lecture titled “Beyond Photography,” followed by a discussion with guest David Ondrik.
 The talk will present work completed since his 2009-10 Guggenheim fellowship project, Gama Caves, in Okinawa.
 Nakagawa will discuss the development of his artistic concerns and the nature of experimental work, which combines both digital and analog photographic processes.
-Additionally, he and Professor Ondrik will discuss the exhibition they co-curated, Photographic Occurrences, which will open at the newly-reno- vated Maxwell Hall gallery in February.
+Additionally, he and Professor Ondrik will discuss the exhibition they co-curated, Photographic Occurrences, which will open at The Cook Center in newly-renovated Maxwell Hall on February 9.

 This event will stream live via the IU Arts and Humanities Council’s Facebook page.